dikwickley/gasset/README.md

 # Raster Engine

-A GDAL wrapper that provides an Earth Engine like API for manipulating Tiff files.
+A GDAL wrapper that provides an Earth Engine like API for manipulating GeoTiff files.